Modified motorbike insurance

 What should I think about before making any modifications?

-If you’ve been mulling over whether to change that carburettor, tune your engine or add a quickshifter, the best way to find out how it’ll affect your insurance is to ask your provider.
+If you’re considering making modifications to your motorbike, it’s a good idea to check with your insurance provider as to whether the changes could affect the price of your motorbike insurance.
 Better to do it before you make the change (unless you like expensive surprises).

 As a general rule, insurance providers view changes in any of these areas as increasing your risk: